 6. Have children plant apple seeds in a clear cup.
 Look at the seeds and comment/describe what is changing.

 These are some of my ideas.
-Form more ideas on using literacy in your sessions, go here How would you use The Apple Pie Tree in speech therapy?
+Form more ideas on using literacy in your sessions, go here For ideas on how to use apples in push-in therapy, click here.
+How would you use The Apple Pie Tree in speech therapy?